-The CISR will always carry out a full investigation into "very serious marine casualties" and may investigate other casualties involving Cayman Islands registered vessels, depending on the nature of the casualty.
-However, the scale of an investigation depends on the seriousness of the casualty and whether or not a full investigation will lead to possible changes elsewhere in the fleet to prevent it happening again.
+The MACI will always carry out a full investigation into "very serious marine casualties" and may investigate other casualties involving Cayman Islands registered vessels, depending on the nature of the casualty.
+However, the scale of an investigation depends on the seriousness of the casualty and whether or not a full investigation will lead to possible measures to prevent similar accidents happening in the future.